 Passenger mutations in >2500 cancer genomes: Overall burdening & selective effects

-A typical tumor has thousands of genomic variants, yet very few of these (<5/tumor1) are thought to drive tumor growth.
-The remaining variants, termed passengers, represent the overwhelming majority of the variants in cancer genomes, and their functional consequences are poorly understood.
-Furthermore, the bulk of these passengers fall within noncoding regions of the genome, making these the main product of whole-genome sequencing of tumors.
-Formally, passengers can be subdivided into neutral and impactful based on their predicted functional impact on the genome.
-Low-impact passengers are thought to be inconsequential for tumor progression.
-However, impactful passengers can alter gene expression or activity, and while some of these changes may be irrelevant, others may promote or inhibit tumor cell growth and survival, as has been suggested for latent driver variants 2,3 ("mini-drivers") and deleterious passengers4, respectively.
+Whole genome sequencing gives us an unprecedented window into the variation profile of cancer genomes.
+The overwhelming majority of these variants occur in noncoding regions of the genome.
+However, in a simplified, classic view of cancer progression, most of these variants confer no selective advantage to the cancer cell and are considered to occur neutrally.
+In contrast, a handful of driver variants are thought to give a positive selection advantage to the cancer cell.
+This canonical dichotomy is often useful, but it is also imprecise.
+A more nuanced view admits that some passenger variants may impact tumor cell biology along a range of dimensions and weakly affect tumor cell fitness for better or for worse.
+The fact that passenger variants’ selective effects are individually weak does not imply that passengers’ overall selective effects are unimportant: with thousands of passenger variants in a typical tumor, the overall burden of passenger variants may be considerable in aggregate.

-Here, we explore the landscape of passenger impact in various cancer cohorts by leveraging extensive pan-cancer variant calls from ~2700 uniformly processed whole cancer genomes.
-This variant dataset serves as an ideal resource to explore the role of impactful passenger variants, considering that the majority of passenger variants occupy non-coding regions of the genome and that some of these variants such as large SVs are difficult to identify from exomes alone.
-Our purposes are two-fold: First, we build on and apply existing tools to score the predicted impact of each variant, including SNVs, INDELs and SVs in the pan-cancer dataset, relying on features such as the degree of evolutionary conservation and overlapping functional elements of the involved positions.
+The PCAWG variant dataset, which comprises comprehensive pan-cancer variant calls from ~2700 uniformly processed whole cancer genomes, gives us an unparalleled opportunity to investigate this hypothesis.
+Given that the majority of passenger variants lie in non-coding regions, this variant dataset serves as a substantially more informative resource than the many existing datasets focused on exomes.
+In addition, it also contains a full spectrum of variants, including copy number variants (CNVs) and large structural variants (SVs) in addition to SNVs and INDELs.
+In this work, our purposes are two-fold: First, we build on and apply existing tools to score the predicted biological impact of each variant, including SNVs, INDELs and SVs in the pan-cancer dataset.
 Subsequently, we search for signals of positive and negative selection of passenger variants, particularly those we predict to be impactful.

-We find seven kinds of evidence of selection upon passenger variants.
-We find that the distribution of impact scores among passenger variants, their mutational signatures, co-mutation frequencies, variant allele frequencies, evolutionary timing, and ability to predict age of cancer onset (in the case of germline variants) and patient survival all clash to varying degrees with the null hypothesis that all nominal passenger variants are neutral.
+We find seven forms of evidence for selection upon passenger variants.
+We find that the distribution of impact scores among passenger variants, their mutational signatures, variant allele frequencies, co-mutation frequencies, ability to predict age of cancer onset (in the case of germline variants) and patient survival, and inferred evolutionary timing contradict our null hypothesis that all passenger variants are neutral.